njoy/NJOY2016/docs/testDescription.md

 [[input](https://raw.githubusercontent.com/njoy/NJOY2016/master/tests/45/input)]

-  This test was added following an issue identified in `GASPR` concerning the charged particle production cros ssections when the original ENDF tape does not contain the summation cross section when individual levels are present.
+  This test was added following an issue identified in `GASPR` concerning the charged particle production cross sections when the original ENDF tape does not contain the summation cross section when individual levels are present.
 This lead to double counting of these levels.
 This test was added to detect this problem in the future.

 ## Test Problem 46